asonganyi/blockoptions/whitepaper/whitepaper.md

     the fund to public chain from private chain.
 ![enter image description here](http://i.imgur.com/VDKL0cZ.jpg)

-Although in last version, the traders only need to pay once TX fee, but other TX fees still come from traders in the end.
+Although in last version, the traders only need to pay one TX fee, but other TX fees still come from traders in the end.
 BlockOptions.io can provide the highest reward rate to traders only by reducing any costs as much as possible, in private chain + public chain version, we also can reduce the Oraclize service’s cost by bring in are own oracle service.

 As only need to pay 2 TX fees to complete dozens or hundreds of trades, we will be the first batch of platforms that can achieve such minimum avg.
 TX fee per trade on the market.